benweet/stackedit/README.md

  - Manage multiple Markdown documents locally
  - Export your documents in Markdown or HTML format
  - Synchronize your Markdown documents in the Cloud
- - Edit existing Markdown documents from Google Drive
+ - Edit existing Markdown documents from Google Drive and Dropbox

 ### Features: